TBD54566975/dwn-sdk-js/Q_AND_A.md

   This will be addressed in a future upgrade and we've created an issue to track it. https://github.com/TBD54566975/dwn-sdk-js/issues/668 - last updated (2024/01/22)

+- Why are we not notifying deletes in a subscription that uses mutable property as a filter (e.g. `published`, `dataFormat`).

+  (Last update: 2024/02/29)

+  We are happy to revisit but the current behavior is due to the following arguments:

+  - Philosophical argument: the subscription filter is subscribing to events/messages that matches the filter, not changes to an earlier state.
+  - Practical argument: this requires more thought and coding and is a lower priority until we have real-world usage and feedback.

   ## Data Store
 - Is it possible to implement the Data Store interface purely using a blob/binary data storage service such as Amazon S3, Azure Blob Storage, or Google Cloud Storage?